 Yes, you should notice a difference in about 6 weeks.

-Administer The McLennan Reading Age Guide to ascertain an approximate reading age for your child.
+You can use the McLennan Reading Age Guide to work out an approximate reading age for your child.
 Follow the suggestions in the Workbook about where to start.
-Administer the guide at the end of the 12 weeks.
-This will give you an idea about how much improvement has been made.
+Follow the guide at the end of the 12 weeks to give you an idea about how much your child has improved.

 If you are unsure or need help feel free to contact our reading specialist Catherine McLennan to discuss your child’s progress.
 She will be happy to speak with you in detail.

-The good thing about Listen To Read is that once the student has improved their reading ability and confidence they can listen to the revision lessons once or twice a week to ensure that improvements are maintained.
+The good thing about Listen To Read is that once the student has improved their reading ability and confidence, they can listen to the revision lessons once or twice a week so their improvements are maintained.
 They should also be reading aloud every day to an adult (one page is better than nothing.)
 Reading is like riding a bike, if you don’t practise every day you can get a little wobbly when you try again!